OpenMP®: Support for the OpenMP language

 It makes sense to have the runtime sources in the same place (and with the same license) as the compiler.

-A full OS compatibility matrix is in README.txt
+A full OS and architecture compatibility matrix is in README.txt

 Get it and get involved!